Volunteer Incan & Wari Archaeology in Peru

 - Archaeological excavations

-- Keep site walkways clear and carrying out preventative measures such as capping walls with clay and gravel
+- Carrying out preventative measures such as capping walls with clay and gravel

 - Mapping exercises and field diaries